oleghcp/UnityTools/README.md

 Also it can be [downloaded](https://github.com/oleghcp/UnityTools/archive/refs/heads/master.zip) manually from github and placed into assets folder.

-Mind that assembly definitions are used.
+Mind that it uses assembly definitions.

 # Code Overview